Rockwood Academy (Ontario): Reputation of the Academy

 Wetherald had previously taught pupils privately in the evenings, and the number of these had grown to such an extent that he decided to open an academy school for older boys and young men.
 The original curriculum was reasonably standard, consisting of English, mathematics, and Latin, but was thorough.
 Tuition cost C$21 for three months, including room and board.
 This was not a large amount for the time; it enabled young men from modest backgrounds to attend, in addition to those whose families were wealthier.

 Rockwood Academy soon acquired a reputation of being superior and having higher academic standards than the grammar schools of Canada West.
 In 1864 Wetherald sold the school to Donald McCaig and Alexander McMillan and accepted a position as superintendent of Haverford College near Philadelphia, Pennsylvania.

 In 1871 McCaig left to become principal of Central School in Berlin, Ontario.
 McMillan continued at the academy until it closed in 1883.
-In the 1870s the Ontario government had created collegiate institutes in the 1870s to provide secondary education.
+In the 1870s the Ontario government had created collegiate institutes to provide secondary education.
 These institutions were of sufficient quality to reduce demand for private schools in the area.

 The original building was made of logs.
 In 1853 a three-storey stone building with a 2 1/2-storey annex was built to replace it.
 This building still stands.
 The campus also had a 2 acre playground.